rainedAllNight/Rain/README.md

 # What

-Rain is a simple command-line util to auto generate codable model  from json(一个根据json自动生成codable model的命令行工具)
+Rain is a simple command-line util to auto generate codable model  from json(一个根据json自动生成codable model的命令行工具), write with Swift

---Write with Swift

 # Install
+You need Swift Package Manager (as well as swift compiler) installed in your macOS; generally you are prepared if you have the latest Xcode installed.

 ```
 > git clone https://github.com/rainedAllNight/Rain.git